-I was never meant to do life all on my own.
+But this chance gave me space to remember that I was never meant to do life all on my own.

 As much as we glorify independence and the “I’ve got this” mindset, life actually feels gentler when we stop trying to carry it all ourselves.
 When we let ourselves lean.
 On people.
 On love.
 And ultimately, on God.

 Trust that I’m being held.
 That I’m being guided.
-That Ar-Rahman, the One who knows my heart better than I do, has already written something far better than what I keep trying to force.
+That the One who knows my heart better than I do, has already written something far better than what I keep trying to force.

 And honestly life really does feel better that way.